-- What burdens has the individual felt toward serving in the Lord's work? - What are his spiritual gifts?
+What burdens has the individual felt toward serving in the Lord's work?

+What are his spiritual gifts?
 Has he identified his spiritual gift?
+A good study on the spiritual gifts by Bob Deffinbaugh can be found at Bible.org.
+For a good exercise in discovering one's spiritual gifts, we suggest, among many, Elmer Towns Spiritual Gift Inventory2.

-If not, have him study one of the following or another gifts-inventory: Spiritual Gifts 1 Corinthians 12:1-111, Spiritual Gift Inventory2. - What ministries or services has he been involved in for the Lord?
-How is he using his spiritual gift? - What evidence does he or others see that his spiritual gift and ministry have been affirmed or recognized?
+What ministries or services has he been involved in for the Lord?
+How is he using his spiritual gift?
+What evidence is there that his spiritual gift and ministry have been affirmed or recognized?